Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 St Louis Ribs

-Pork ribs come from the ribcage of a domestic pig and are popular in both Asian and Western cuisines.
+Pork ribs come from the ribcage of a domestic pig and are prevalent in both Asian and Western cuisines.

-Every pig has 14 ribs that are connected to the spine, and this is where the four popular cuts are cut from.
+Every pig has 14 ribs connected to the spine, which is where the four popular cuts are made.

 1. Baby Back Pork Ribs

-Baby back ribs are sometimes referred to as the loin back or back ribs.
+Baby back ribs are sometimes called the loin back or back ribs.

 They are called ‘baby’ since they are smaller than other ribs, and ‘back’ because the bones where they are cut from are attached to the pig’s backbone.
 Baby back ribs are about 3 to 6 inches in length.